 3. Buying Items From the Mann Co.
 Store or the Steam Market

-- Explanation of Item Qualities like Stranges or Unusuals
+- Explanation of Item Qualities like Stranges and Unusuals

 4. Trading Items With Other Players